 How to plan a wedding during Covid-19

 Wedding season has looked very different than usual.
 With the onset of the coronavirus pandemic in March—and ongoing uncertainty surrounding when it would end—countless couples made the tough decision to cancel their nuptials or postpone their wedding to a later date.
-Or pare back their big celebrations to a dramatic degree.
+Or scale back their big celebrations to a dramatic degree.
 But there’s good news!
 Several vaccines for Covid-19 will become more widely available over the course of 2021.
-Meaning, engaged couples can finally start making their wedding plans again, with a little more certainty towards the future.
+Meaning, engaged couples can finally start making their wedding plans again, with a little more certainty about the future.

 Covid wedding ideas

 There are many different ways your big day can pan out despite Covid-19.
-You might find yourself paring back your celebration to just a few close family members, opting to plan a Zoom wedding, or ruling out a big ceremony for a small wedding at home.
+You might find yourself scaling back your celebration to just a few close family members, opting to plan a Zoom wedding, or ruling out a big ceremony for a small wedding at home.
 In every instance, communication is key.
 Whether you’re working on your own, or you have a wedding planner to help you along the way.
-Here are a few ways you can safely have a wedding during Covid (or gracefully postpone your plans), with corresponding covid wedding invitation wording suggestions to relay your wedding plans (or changes) to your guests.
+Here are a few ways you can safely have a wedding during Covid (or gracefully postpone your plans), with corresponding Covid wedding invitation wording suggestions to relay your wedding plans (or changes) to your guests.

 1. Invite people to a micro wedding

 How to get married during the Coronavirus pandemic is a personal choice.
-But for many brides they’re turning to the micro wedding.
+But for many brides, they’re turning to the micro wedding.
 If you really don’t want to cancel your wedding you can consider reimagining your big day as a small wedding with just family and maybe a few friends.
 Or, if restrictions are extra tight, all you need is a photographer (who can also be your witness).
 Services like New York City-based Eloping Is Fun can help you plan a pared-back wedding that still feels special, and many wedding planners have quickly become well-versed in micro celebrations, as they’ve gained in popularity over the past few years.

 Photos courtesy of Rebecca Burt Photography